 How to Decompile an APK File on Linux

 This guide will walk you through the process of decompiling an APK file and extracting its resources on a Linux system.
-We will use tools like dex2jar
+We will use tools like dex2jar, JD-GUI, and Apktool.

 Step 1: Download and Set Up Tools